belgattitude/belgattitude/README.md

 My past stacks includes Java, PHP, a bunch of SQL.
 Nowadays I've been gently adbducted by NodeJs and Typescript.
 A refreshing experience.

-I'm from Belgium, living in Brussels.
-Speak French, English and a passive Dutch.

 ### Opensource

 <table>